Coming of Age

 If you are a parent, this information may be useful to share with your young daughter.
 A gynecologist is a medical professional that specializes in female reproductive organ health.
 Many also have medical degrees in the related field of obstetrics to assist with pregnancy and childbirth.
 They often identify as an ob-gyn for short.

 Some patients are more comfortable with a doctor of the opposite gender.
 Others identify more with someone of the same gender.
 Educational requirements are the same, so doctors of either gender have comparable qualifications.
+A female nurse will usually accompany a male doctor.

 Parents should schedule the first gynecological visit near the average age that female puberty begins.
 This is manifest by formation of breast buds, genital hair, and/or menarche—usually in that order.
 For most children, this is between 13 and 15 years of age.
 Even if the first menstrual period has not begun by age 15, schedule a visit.